Australian Embassy

 Essential

-• Excellent oral and written communication skills in English and Turkish.
+• Excellenet oral and written communication skills in English and Turkish are required.

 Desirable